bitrise-io/devcenter/_articles/jp/team-management/organizations/setting-up-onelogin-sso-for-bitrise.md

 This requires:

 * A OneLogin Administrator.
-* A Bitrise Organization owner who is logged into the Organization (with [Org Elite subscription](https://www.bitrise.io/pricing/teams "https://www.bitrise.io/pricing/teams")) on [Bitrise](https://www.bitrise.io).
+* A Bitrise Organization owner who is logged into the Organization (with [Velocity subscription](https://www.bitrise.io/pricing/teams "https://www.bitrise.io/pricing/teams")) on [Bitrise](https://www.bitrise.io).

 ## Configuring Bitrise on OneLogin